Cagliari: Metropolitan City

-The Metropolitan City of Cagliari has been established in 2016 by a Sardinia Regional Law and totals about 420,000 inhabitants according to ISTAT.
+The Metropolitan City of Cagliari has been established in 2016 by a Sardinia Regional Law and has a population of 417,079.
 It is composed of 17 municipalities along the coast of the gulf and up to 20 km of the inner Campidano plain.

-It covers an area on the plain of Campidano between large basins (Santa Gilla lagoon and salt mills of about 30 km2 or 3200 acres), ponds (Molentargius, 16,22 km2 (40,10 acres) and the depopulated mountains up to 1100 m above sea level.
+It covers an area on the plain of Campidano between large basins (Santa Gilla lagoon and salt mills of about 30 km2 or 3200 acres), ponds (Molentargius), 16,22 km2 (40,10 acres) and the depopulated mountains up to 1100 m above sea level.
 The mountains are largely covered by forests mostly managed by the Ente Foreste of the Autonomous Region of Sardinia.
 To the west these amount to 256 km2 on the Capoterra and Pula mountains.
 Monte Arcosu WWF Natural Reserve has another 36 km2, and to the east on Mount Serpeddì and Sette Fratelli there are a total of 132 km2 of forest.

 The Metropolitan City is defined by municipalities where the population increased between the last two censuses, in a region where the population is otherwise generally decreasing.
 These municipalities welcome immigrants to the urban area whose main nucleus, the city of Cagliari, has a high number of elderly people.

 In the last century, the population of the municipalities of the metropolitan area increased by 354% and in the last 50 years by 158% (1911: 128,444; 1961: 288,683; 2011: 454,819).
 For the whole of Sardinia this increase was respectively 88% and 15% (1911: 868,181; 1961: 1,419,362; 2011: 1,639,362).
 The urbanisation towards the area of Cagliari was, in percentage terms, impressive, making the capital of the island a metropolis surrounded by rural areas increasingly depopulated.
 This urbanisation is also reflected in the concentration in Cagliari of most of the economic activities and wealth.